LexRel: Benchmarking Legal Relation Extraction for Chinese Civil Cases: Introduction

 Based on this schema, we define the task of \textit{legal relation extraction}, which involves extracting legal relations from factual text.
 Building on this task, we develop \textbf{LexRel}, a benchmark consisting of 1,140 expert-annotated legal relations extracted from real-world cases.

-We use \textbf{LexRel} to evaluate capabilities of state-of-art large language models (LLMs) on the task of \textit{legal relation extraction}.
-Our evaluation consists of two approaches: a zero-shot baseline and a relation-enhanced baseline.
-In addition, we apply this task's approach to other legal AI tasks, demonstrating that integrating structured legal relation knowledge enhances downstream task performance.
+We use \textbf{LexRel} to evaluate state-of-the-art large language models (LLMs) on the task of \textit{legal relation extraction}.
+Our evaluation consists of two settings: a zero-shot baseline and a relation-enhanced baseline.
+In addition, we apply the relation-enhanced approach to other legal AI tasks, demonstrating that integrating structured legal relation knowledge enhances downstream task performance.

 Our contributions are summarized as follows: